skordal/wagtail/README.md

 * `doxygen` with C++11 support to build the source reference documentation
 * Standard utilities such as `grep`, `gzip` and file utilities

 To build, simply run `make`.
 Most build settings can be changed by editing the `config.mk` file in the top of the source tree.
 The finished kernel image is named `wagtail.itb` and is located in the `kernel` directory.
+If you do not wish to use the new uBoot format, a regular `uImage` file is also created for your convenience.

-Note that to boot Wagtail, you will need a uboot image on your Beagleboard that has been patched to enable the new FIT image format.
+If you do choose to use the new image format to boot Wagtail, you will need a uboot image on your Beagleboard that has been patched to enable it.
 This can easily be done by adding the following somewhere in `include/configs/omap3_beagle.h`:

 ```C
 #define CONFIG_FIT